TuringLang/EllipticalSliceSampling.jl/docs/src/index.md

 gives you access to an iterator from which you can generate an unlimited number of samples.

+You can define the starting point of your chain using the `init_params` keyword argument.

 For more details regarding `sample` and `steps` please check the documentation of [AbstractMCMC.jl](https://github.com/TuringLang/AbstractMCMC.jl).